pennfoster/slate/source/index.html.md

 Parameter | Size | Description
 --------- | ---- | -----------
-parent_id | 6 | Unique ID for account.
-This is the Account_id.
+organization_id | 6 | Unique ID for an organization.
-location_id | 6 | Unique ID for location under parent.
+location_id | 6 | Unique ID for location under an organization.
-client_id | 6 | Unique ID for client under parent/location.
+client_id | 6 | Unique ID for client under an organization/location.
 program_id | 15 | Program to enroll person into.
 PF will provide this data. first_name | 40 | Student first name.
 Will remove any non-alphabetic characters.
 last_name | 40 | Student last name.
 Will remove any non-alphabetic characters.